SoarGroup/Release-Support/SoarShuffler/README.txt

 ===================
 Data File Structure
 ===================
 This file specifies how projects are zipped up and files are moved around.
 Currently, a single data file contains descriptions of every project.
-This data file is called "Soar_Projects_Filelist.py" and should be in the same directory as "soar_shuffler.py".
+This data file is called "Soar_Projects_Filelist.txt" and should be in the same directory as "soar_shuffler.py".

 - The first line of each project contains only the project name and delimits one project from another.
 Any line that does NOT contain an equal sign "=" is considered a new project name.
 - Other lines can either specify a parameter describing that project or how to move or organize files within the project
   - Parameters:  There are two parameters you can set for a project:  type and out
       - Type
           - 'zip': zip up the files described in the project
           - 'copy' : copy files from one directory to another as descirbed in the project
           - 'multiplatform-zip': zip up the files described in the project but copy different version of platform-specific items like libraries and launch scripts.
 Project descriptions of this type contain variables telling it which files need special version and where it can find them.